Sites

 To delete a responsibility:

-- Only users with manage settings permission on the board can create, edit, or delete responsibilities.
+• Only users with manage settings permission on the board can create, edit, or delete responsibilities.
+Users with transfer responsibilities permission can reassign their own responsibility assignments to another user.
 Any user with access to the board can view the assignments matrix.